 Finally, the stretch-binding cuff absorbs moisture from your wrist and minimizes water from penetrating the sleeve of your rainwear.

-In conclusion, these are only recommended if you play in high rainfall areas.
+In conclusion, these are only recommended for playing in high-rainfall areas.
 Otherwise, they perform the way any glove should, and you can find more versatile options on the market.

 Rating: 3.5 Stars